Chemtrails over the Country Club

 Chemtrails over the Country Club is the seventh studio album by American singer-songwriter Lana Del Rey.
 It was released on March 19, 2021, by Interscope and Polydor Records.
 Del Rey enlisted producer Jack Antonoff as her co-producer for the majority of the album, after working with him on her previous studio album, Norman Fucking Rockwell!
 (2019), while previous collaborator Rick Nowels produced one of the album's tracks.
 The album features collaborations with Nikki Lane, Weyes Blood, and Zella Day.

 Chemtrails over the Country Club is described as a folk, country folk, and Americana record.
 According to Del Rey, the album is about her friends and family.
-Other themes featured on the album are themes of escapism, love, heartbreak, and nostalgia, while encompassing her usual references to Americana, alongside emotions of disillusionment.
+The album also features themes of escapism, love, heartbreak, and nostalgia, while encompassing her usual references to Americana, alongside emotions of disillusionment.

 Chemtrails over the Country Club received widespread acclaim from music critics, with many comparing its sound to its predecessor.
-The album debuted at number one in eight countries, including the United Kingdom, becoming Del Rey's fifth number one album in the country, and reached the top five in twenty countries, including the United States, where it peaked at number two on the Billboard 200, becoming Del Rey's sixth consecutive top five album in the country.
+The album debuted at number one in eight countries, including the United Kingdom, becoming Del Rey's fifth number one album there.
+It reached the top five in twenty countries, including the United States, where it peaked at number two on the Billboard 200, becoming Del Rey's sixth consecutive top-five album in the country.

 Background

 Lana Del Rey first announced the album in an interview with Time on August 30, 2019, the release date of her sixth studio album, Norman Fucking Rockwell!.
 Originally titled White Hot Forever, it was slated for a 2020 release, with Del Rey saying that the album would be released "sometime within the next 12 or 13 months".
 On May 25, 2020, the album's final title was revealed to be Chemtrails over the Country Club, scheduled for a September 5, 2020, release.
 After the release of her debut book, Violet Bent Backwards over the Grass in 2020, Del Rey held a book signing, where she revealed that the album had been postponed due to vinyl record production delays caused by the COVID-19 pandemic.
 Additionally, she revealed the title of the song "Dealer", revealing that she was uncertain about including it on the album.
-"Dealer" would not be included on Chemtrails over the Country Club, but eventually appeared on its follow-up Blue Banisters (2021).
+"Dealer" was not be included on Chemtrails over the Country Club, instead appearing on her next album Blue Banisters (2021).

 On August 7, 2020, Del Rey posted a video on Instagram featuring a snippet of the track "Tulsa Jesus Freak", which would later be included on the album.
-On September 1, Del Rey posted a video on Instagram of herself on the set of the music video for the album's title track, and announced that the album's lead single would be the song "Let Me Love You like a Woman", further stating the album would be released "soon" after.
+On September 1, Del Rey posted a video on Instagram of herself on the set of the music video for the album's title track, and announced that the album's lead single would be "Let Me Love You like a Woman", further stating the album would be released "soon" after.